Yohan Beugin - September 2025

 the upgrade process that went relatively fine, although I had to

-increase the size of my /boot
+increase the size of my /boot partition that was not

 big enough anymore, as recommended by the official Debian